stendler/tootbench/README.md

   - are the intervals really 1 sec each per thread? (should be visible in the logs as well though)
 - docker-compose: limit resources / set min reserved

-- use vm machine type without bursts: e2-standard-2 should be fine - maybe n2 for 10 gig egress instead of 4
-- client vms for load generation instructed from a controller
-  - single client vm for now, since its rate limited anyway

--
 - update README:
   - make usage & requirements
-  - adjust tootbench for benchmark runs
+  - usage of adjusted tootbench for benchmark runs
+  - use container for python&poetry if not available on the system?

 ## Future ToDos

-- add a working email server (proxy like mailslurper) to simulate load produced by sending notification emails?
 - monitoring services: move all at once (folder) and specify a custom common target to start them
 - monitoring services: awk only relevant lines
 - user avatars (differing per user globally) --> load